 Blood Pressure and Diabetes

-One scientific study on prediabetic men showed that intermittent fasting can help increase insulin sensitivity.
+One scientific study on prediabetic men showed that intermittent fasting could help increase insulin sensitivity.
 Since low insulin sensitivity leads to an increase in blood sugar levels — increasing a person’s risk for type 2 diabetes — this increased sensitivity can reduce a person’s diabetes risk.

 Moreover, the same study showed that intermittent fasting lowers blood pressure, helping reduce the risk of heart disease.
 Whether or not you’re already at risk for diabetes, such results prove that water fasting may support an increased resiliency against the condition.